 - Database management (MongoDB, MySQL)

-Soft skills, on the other hand, are best demonstrated wIThin the context of your work experience or in a summary section at the top, where you can highlight your interpersonal skills through examples of teamwork, leadership, and communication.
+Soft skills, on the other hand, are best demonstrated within the context of your work experience or in a summary section at the top, where you can highlight your interpersonal skills through examples of teamwork, leadership, and communication.

-Don't list them—demonstrate them wITh examples.
+Don't list them—demonstrate them with examples.

 Best soft skills for your IT resume

-Even wITh the best skills in the industry at your disposal, not much will come of them wIThout some education.
+Even with the best skills in the industry at your disposal, not much will come of them without some education.
 Next, we’ll examine exactly how you should demonstrate your education and certification—both of equal importance in the IT sector.

 Be passionate and bold.
 Always keep learning.
 You stop doing useful things if you don't learn.